Azure/azure-functions-durable-extension/docfx/articles/topics/instance-management.md

 ```

 > [!NOTE]
 > It is generally recommended that you use a random identifier for the instance ID.
 This will help ensure an equal load distribution when scaling orchestrator functions across multiple VMs.
+The proper time to use non-random instance IDs is when the ID must come from an external source or when implementing the [singleton orchestrator](~/articles/topics/singletons.md) pattern.

 ## Querying instances
 The <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.GetStatusAsync*> method on the <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient> class can be used to query the status of an orchestration instance.
 It takes an `instanceId` as a parameter and returns an object with the following properties: